 Designed for the cloud computing age, ChromeOS is highly secure and easy to use and manage.
 As Chrome has evolved over the last ten years, more enterprise workloads have shifted to web apps and the cloud.

-The report also quantifies the costs the attacks inflict on compromised organizations, noting costs have increased as a result of lost IT and end-user productivity.
+The report also quantifies the cloud security costs the attacks inflict on compromised organizations, noting costs have increased as a result of lost IT and end-user productivity.

 Information theft has also increased.
 The average cost per compromised endpoint is $440, the report says, while small-and-medium-sized (SMB) companies face higher costs, $763 per endpoint on average.

 Traditionally, one way to ensure your endpoints are protected is to keep them current with the latest Windows updates.
 That’s been a fact of life for as long as I can remember.
 Unfortunately, the facts of life have been changing.

 The Windows 10 rollout introduced its Windows as a Service feature, which delivers updates twice a year along with the monthly “Patch Tuesday” updates.
 This change in how Microsoft delivers software updates has created a lot of frustration for admins.